Maximum-Security Cook County Jail Inmates Pledge To Change Ways And Help Fight Violence In Chicago: Inside Victor Woods' Unorthodox Approach

 Inside the Cook County Jail Maximum Security Division 10, we find inmate number 2015-092-83-04.
 Beyond the tattoos, and the Department of Corrections jumper, he is simply David Brown.

 Brown, 25, has been held at the Cook County Jail for five years now – awaiting trial without bond on charges from a 2015 murder.
-He spent one recent day, he listened as Woods spoke to him and nearly 100 violent inmates.
+One recent day, he listened as Woods spoke to him and nearly 100 violent inmates.

 And Woods knows that nightmare firsthand.

-After serving time in state prison for armed robbery, Woods only elevated his criminal skills when released.
+After serving time in state prison for armed robbery, Woods only elevated his criminal résumé when released.

 “I came out with a degree in counterfeiting, a degree in credit card fraud,” he said.